BonfaceKilz/BonfaceKilz/content/post/2022-07-12-gnu-guix-org-mode-guix-profiles.md

 ```

 Now, we can install isolated python binaries with their "PYTHONPATH" and use that within org-mode; and GNU Guix is that "glue" that helps us out.
-Of course, although it remains unexplored, you apply the same with virtual environments.
+Of course, although it remains unexplored, you can apply the same with virtual environments.
 Now, the end org-mode src-block would look something like this;

 ```org